-Waiting at the Alat Port
+Waiting at the Alat Port (Baku)

 A couple of cyclists were already at the port.
 The two tents set up, let us guess that they had slept the night there and that they foresaw another night at the port.
 The officer at the ticket office confirmed that there would be no boat that day, but ‘maybe tomorrow’.
 Without any other explanations, we bought our tickets (we were asked 80 dollars per person and 110 dollars for the motorbike).
-We were not really given a choice.
+With regards to our tickets, we were not really given a choice.
 The officer asked if we were a couple and assumed we wanted the ‘expensive’ two bunk bed cabins.
 No one told us there were also the 70 dollars cabins for four persons.
-In the end, we were happy we were offered no option because the two bulk cabin came with a precious window in a cargo boat that doesn’t offer air-conditioning.
+In the end, we were happy we were offered no option because the two-bulk cabin came with a precious window in a cargo boat that doesn’t offer air-conditioning.
 There is a tiny cat at the port, adopted by all the waiting passengers who pass the word to the next ones to come to feed the kitty.

-On board the Professor Gul
+Onboard the Professor Gul

 Customs in Aktau (Kazakstan)